gedrutten/Portfolio/content/3644QCA/Day5.md

         {{< figure src="/img/3644QCA/day05/IMG_4619.jpg" link="/img/3644QCA/day05/IMG_4619.jpg">}}
     </div>
     <div class="8u 12u$(medium)">
-        So, Old Town is essentially a collection of older (I'm not sure if they're actually original building or recreations) that are set up as a series of restaraunts ond markets.
+        So, Old Town is essentially a collection of older (I'm not sure if they're actually original building or recreations) that are set up as a series of restaurants and markets.
 At the heart is an indoor market of several rows.
 This building to the left is one of the buildings at what feels like the main intersection.
         </br>
         </br>
         What I did find interesting was in the market there was several stalls that had people actually making things right there in front of you.
 Selling had become a performance and it seemed to promote the legitimacy of the handmade in these cases.
 There's a couple examples of the handmade below.
-The guys on the left were making jewellery, the guy on the right was making some sort of noodle, I thinkk.
+The guys on the left were making jewellery, the guy on the right was making some sort of noodle, I think.
     </div>
 </div>